Club Atletic Oradea

 Club Atletic Oradea (Nagyváradi Atlétikai Club) ([ˌklub aˈtletik oˈrade̯a]), commonly known as CA Oradea (Nagyváradi AC), or simply as CAO (NAC), is a Romanian football club based in Oradea, Bihor County, which competes in the Liga IV.

 The team was founded as Nagyváradi Atlétikai Club in 1910, when the city was part of Austria-Hungary.
-Over its history, Club Atletic Oradea won once the Hungary national title, the Romania national title and the Romania national cup.
-The Romanian title won in 1949, under the name of ICO Oradea, put the club based in Oradea in a select group of football clubs that won the national title in two different countries, together with Austrian side Rapid Wien, which also won the German national title, in 1941.
+Over its history, CA Oradea won the Hungarian national title, the Romanian national title, and the Romania national cup on one occasion each.
+The Romanian title won during the 1948–49 season, under the name of ICO Oradea, meant that the team became part of a select group of entities that won the national title in different countries.

-After World War II, CA Oradea came back in the Romanian championship, but now under the rule of communist regime, a fact that had a negative impact on the club's identity, mainly due to the ultra-nationalism of the communist leaders, who identified the football club as too connected with the Hungarian football and the Hungarian community.
-As a result, the club often changed its name and colors, to mislead and forget pre-communist memories.
-In 1945 Nagyváradi Atlétikai Club was renamed as Libertatea Oradea, then in 1948 as Întreprinderea Comunală Oradea (ICO), in 1951 as Progresul Oradea, in 1958 as CS Oradea and in 1961 as CSM Crișana Oradea (not to be confused with Crișana Oradea).
+After World War II, the communist regime in Romania had a negative impact on the club's identity, forcing it to change its name and colours several times.
+In 1945 it was renamed Libertatea Oradea, in 1948 Întreprinderea Comunală Oradea (ICO), in 1951 Progresul Oradea, in 1958 CS Oradea, and in 1961 CSM Crișana Oradea (not to be confused with Crișana Oradea).

-Dissolved in 1963, by the same communist regime, Club Atletic Oradea was re-established in the summer of 2017, as a football club ruled by a private management.
-In the same year CA Oradea was enrolled in the fifth tier (Liga V) and after only three years promoted back to the national divisions (Liga III), after 58 years of absence.
+Dissolved in 1963 by the same communist regime, CA Oradea was re-established in the summer of 2017 as a private entity.
+In the same year, CA Oradea was enrolled in the fifth tier (Liga V), and three years returned to the national divisions (Liga III) after 58 years of absence.